Installation

 Permissions

-Only Organization and Project Admins can register bots, remap a channel’s project, or set on-call engineers.
+Only Organization and Project Admins can register bots, remap a channel’s project, set on-call engineers, or configure Channel Access.
 Everyone else can ask questions and view results.
 See Roles & Permissions.Privacy & security

 What Annie can access